Execute SQL

 }

-Inserts one row (or server-normalized payload) into the target table selected by `X-Athena-Client`.
+Inserts one row (or server-normalized payload) into the target table selected by `X-Athena-Client` or a direct PostgreSQL URI header (`x-pg-uri` preferred).
 The optional `X-Athena-Insert-Window` header can enable request-scoped batching for Postgres-backed inserts.
 Conflict responses (409) are typically raised for unique/constraint violations.
+Direct URI requests are executed inline (gateway deferred queue bypassed).

 Invokes `schema.function(arg => ...)` on the pool selected by `X-Athena-Client`.
 Requires API key with right `gateway.rpc.execute`.
 Success responses return **`{"data": [...], "count": ...}`** (not the usual `status`/`message` envelope).
 Rows are JSON objects keyed by selected columns.